IvanSanchez/artemis-glitter/README.md

 **artemis-glitter** is a web front-end to the [Artemis Spaceship Bridge Simulator](http://www.artemis.eochu.com/) game.

-Technically speaking, it's a node.js-based web server which uses raw TCP sockets and buffer parsers to understand the Artemis SBS protocol, then provides event handlers for all kinds of packets plus a world model on top, plus socket.io to communicate with web browsers, plus a few (as of now, two) webpages using all that, which look impressively nice when displayed alongside a native Artemis console.
+Technically speaking, it's a node.js-based web server which uses raw TCP sockets and buffer parsers to understand the Artemis SBS protocol, then provides event handlers for all kinds of packets plus a world model on top, plus socket.io to communicate with web browsers, plus a few (as of now, three) webpages using all that, which look impressively nice when displayed alongside a native Artemis console.

 Altough done from scratch, the [Artemis Packet Protocol](https://github.com/rjwut/ArtClientLib/wiki/Artemis-Packet-Protocol) documentation from @rjwut's ArtClientLib has been inmensely helpful.